 The Dynamo Kiev ban was imposed by UEFA in November 2015 as punishment for racist behaviour, crowd disturbances and blocked stairways by Dynamo fans during their group game against Chelsea on October 20.

 Cumbria Police have arrested a 15-year-old male following an investigation into allegations of racism towards players at the FA Cup Everton v Carlisle match.

 The teenager was released on bail until 9 March 2016.

 A second arrest was made days after of an 18-year-old from Silloth, who was also released on bail pending and further inquires.

 Serie A have fined Lazio €50,000 and ordered the club the close their Curva Nord for two matches following fans racist abuse against Napoli Senegalese player Kalidou Koulibaly on 03 February.

-Paris Saint-German provisionally suspended the club’s defender Serge Aurier after he made homophobic comments towards the team manager Laurent Blanc.
+Paris Saint-Germain provisionally suspended the club’s defender Serge Aurier after he made homophobic comments towards the team manager Laurent Blanc.